WTW-IM/es-components/src/components/containers/notification/Notification.md

 />
 ```

-Providing ``extraAlert`` with an object will render the selected icon and the provided text in the upper-right corner of the alert.
+Providing ``extraAlert`` with an object will render the selected icon and the provided text in the upper-right corner of the notification.
 If no icon is chosen, the `federal` icon will be used by default.
 ```
 const extraAlert = {
   alertText: 'I\'m an extra little alert!',